jgretz/ReactNativeToTheRescue/ThatConferencet2016/notes.md

 Welcome

 ## Slide 2
+Sponsors

+## Slide 3
 Bio

-## Slide 3
-Truefit hiring - go see booth
+* talk about how you've given an iOS talk and a ruby cross platform talk here before

 ## Slide 4
+Truefit hiring - yay Pittsburgh ()

+## Slide 5
 Tell em what you are going to tell them

-## Slide 5
+## Slide 6
 * Yes, its the king in the book - :P
 * Talk about the ideal - getting the dream to become a reality
 * Explain where Truefit fits in and why you have credibility

-## Slide 6
+## Slide 7
 * TF Architects
 * Explain Sales vs Implementation

-## Slide 7
+## Slide 8
 * Development - WET code
 * Development - Maintenance Time
 * Design - Supporting multiple resolutions, want quality